Complaints procedure

 You may alert the EOS Committee of any matter that you think is relevant for the Committee, even though the matter does not concern you directly.

 To lodge a complaint, you must act on behalf of yourself or your business/organization.
-Complaints are also accepted with authorization, e.g. from a lawyer.
+Complaints are also accepted with authorization, for example from a lawyer.

 A complainant has the right to receive a final letter when an investigation is finished.
 The letter informs the complainant if the investigation has or has not resulted in criticism of the service(s) about which the complaint was filed.